justinmend/employeeManager/README.md

 - IMPORTANT!
 You might get the error message "Failed to sync Gradle project 'android'".
   - Go ahead and click the "install missing platform(s) and sync project" and "install build tools 23.0.1 and sync project" or other suggested error links that pop up.

-## 10.1 A For Genymotion simulator
+## 10.1A For Genymotion simulator
 - In Genymotion, create your choice of Android Simulator to use if you haven't already.
 - In the command prompt, inside the project folder, execute "npm start" keeping it open in the background the whole time.
 - In the Genymotion application, run the Android simulator you created.

-## 10.1 B For Android Studio simulator
+## 10.1B For Android Studio simulator
 - In Android Studio, in "Tools", click "AVD Manager"
   - Create a virtual device of your choice with screen size right around 5 inches.
   - For system image, download and install "Marshmallow" with API Level 23.